tsmx/secure-config/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/tsmx/secure-config/git-ci-build)](https://img.shields.io/github/workflow/status/tsmx/secure-config/git-ci-build)
 [![Coverage Status](https://coveralls.io/repos/github/tsmx/secure-config/badge.svg?branch=master)](https://coveralls.io/github/tsmx/secure-config?branch=master)

 > Secure multi-environment configuration management with encrypted secrets.
-Optional tamper resistance by HMAC validation.
+Optional HMAC validation to prevent illegal manipulations of your configuration.

 If you are upgrading from an older version prior to 2.x please read this [important note](#upgrading-from-versions-prior-to-2x)

 ## Usage

 1. Encrypt sensitive data in your JSON configuration file.
 Most easy way to do this is using the [secure-config-tool](https://www.npmjs.com/package/@tsmx/secure-config-tool).
-For more details please see [generating encrypted values](#generating-encrypted-entries) and [naming conventions](#naming-conventions).
+For more details please see [generating an encrypted configuration](#generating-an-encrypted-configuration) and [naming conventions](#naming-conventions).
     ```json
     {
       "database": {